 THE PROFESSIONAL INTERNSHIP, EED 425 or SED 425, is a full-time assignment in an area school or community.
 The internship involves orientation, teaching experience, professional school and community involvement, and evaluation.

 The student enrolls for 15 credit hours and devotes a full quarter to the internship.
-No additional coursework, nor employment is permitted without the approval of the Head of the Department of Curriculum and Instruction and the Director of Laboratory Programs.
+No additional coursework nor employment is permitted without the approval of the Director of Laboratory Programs.